-According to statistics published by the U.S. Centers for Disease Control and Prevention, more than 3,300 people in Missouri were killed by a drunk driver between 2003 and 2012.
+According to statistics published by the U.S. Centers for Disease Control and Prevention, 2,506 people in Missouri were killed by a drunk driver between 2009 and 2018.
 In fact, DWIs are responsible for roughly one out of every three traffic deaths in the United States.
 As such, the laws carry stiff penalties.

 Dealing With a “Chemical Revocation”

 But refusal of consent still has civil consequences for a person’s driving privileges.

 Under Missouri law, a blood or breath test refusal results in an automatic one-year “Chemical Revocation” of your driver’s license.
 The arresting officer will immediately take your license and issue you a temporary permit that is good for up to 15 days.
 During this period, you have the right to challenge the one-year license revocation before a judge on the grounds that the officer lacked “reasonable grounds” for a DWI charge.

 Barring a successful appeal, your license will remain suspended for one year, even if you are never criminally charged or convicted of DWI.
 It may be possible to obtain a special license known as a Limited Driving Privilege (LDP) that will allow you to travel for work and certain important matters (such as medical appointments).
 If approved for a LDP, you must install an ignition interlock device (IID) in your vehicle.

 Even after the one-year suspension period ends, there are still several steps you will need to take before the state restores your driver’s license.
 In addition to paying a $45 reinstatement fee to the Missouri Department of Revenue, you also must complete a Substance Abuse Traffic Offender Program class.
 And if you have more than one “law enforcement contact” related to alcohol or drugs, you will need to install an IID.